World Meteorological Organization removes Nine-dash line after Vietnam’s protest

 The World Meteorological Organization is a specialized agency of the United Nations responsible for promoting international cooperation in atmospheric science, climatology, hydrology and geophysics.

 Below this post on the illegal map, hundreds of comments from Vietnamese netizens protested WMO and demanded removal.
+Joining netizens protesting the Chinese Nine-dash line includes many people from Hanoi.
+They were asserting that Beijing’s unilateral map is totally illegal and called for withdrawal from the sites containing it.

 Vietnam is pushing back on Chinese claims over the South China Sea targeting Beijing’s so-called nine-dash line, which also faces protests by regional countries and the rest of the international community.